 The valiant chimney is like the mast of a ship, it rises high at the centre of the factory.
 The towering plant is the ship cabin, the Party secretary here is our red pilot, when all around all still sleeps quietly, we sound the siren and set sail bringing millions of heroic hearts we enter one wider day.

 These were poems that glorified labour.
 However, the meaning, practice, and organisation of labour all radically changed during the Cultural Revolution.
-The Misty Poets who lived during this intermediate period witnessed and participated in a variety of experiments, such as attempts to mitigate the division of labour; remould the relationships between workers, technicians, and managers; and produce ‘theory’ through the existence of ‘worker theoretical groups’ active in the factories, as well as ‘worker universities’ (see Russo’s essay in the present volume).
+The Misty Poets who lived during this intermediate period witnessed and participated in a variety of experiments, such as attempts to mitigate the division of labour; remould the relationships between workers, technicians, and managers; and produce ‘theory’ through the existence of ‘worker theoretical groups’ active in the factories, as well as ‘worker universities’

 These experiments in emancipation from factory despotism and the unprecedented space for intellectual pursuits among the workers contributed the overall atmosphere in Chinese factories during the Cultural Revolution.
 Yu Jian captures this multi-faceted situation in a recent reflection on his decennial experience as a worker before becoming a professor of literature and one of the greatest contemporary poets: